kauemurakami/minimals_state_manager/README.md

 ### Granular Rebuild Isolation via the Selector Widget ($)
 #### Selector widget $
 The $ component serves as a precise layout gatekeeper.
-It hooks into an active controller, filters down to a targeted field variation using a selector function, and triggers an inner builder rebuild only when that specific selected item shifts values.
+It hooks into an active notifier, filters down to a targeted field variation using a selector function, and triggers an inner builder rebuild only when that specific selected item shifts values.

 #### Filtering Primitive State Mutations
 ```dart